-Reed canary grass does well on wet areas where the water level is near the surface of the soil.
+Reed canary grass does well on wet areas where the water table is near the surface of the soil.
 This grass will stand long periods of overflow provided the water is fresh.
-Stagnant water will kill out stands.
+Stagnant water will kill stands.
 It is not adapted to salt marshes or alkali areas.
 Reed canary grass may be seeded with alsike clover in areas not subject to overflow at the rate of 6 pounds of the grass and 1 pound of the clover.
-Including alsike clover will benefit the pasture and the soil.
-Since Reed canary grass develops pure stands the clover will be driven out in 1 to 2 years.
-On land subject to flooding Reed canary grass should be seeded alone at the rate of 6 to 8 pounds per acre.
+Alsike clover will improve both the pasture and the soil.
+Since Reed canary grass is an aggressive sod-former, the clover will be driven out in one to two years.
+On land subject to flooding, Reed canary grass should be seeded alone at the rate of 6 to 8 pounds per acre.
 The grass can also be established by root cuttings, or by the planting of pieces of sod.